Acne Scars: How to Prevent and Treat Them

 Professional Treatments for Acne Scars

-Treatment | Best For | How It Works |
+| Treatment | Best For | How It Works |

-Chemical Peels | Hyperpigmentation, mild scars | Exfoliates top layers to reveal smoother skin |
+| Chemical Peels | Hyperpigmentation, mild scars | Uses acids like glycolic, salicylic, or lactic acid to exfoliate top layers of skin, revealing smoother, brighter skin underneath. |

-Microneedling | Atrophic and rolling scars | Stimulates collagen production |
+| Microneedling | Atrophic and rolling scars | Creates tiny punctures in the skin, stimulating collagen and elastin production to reduce the depth and visibility of scars. |

-Laser Therapy | All scar types | Removes damaged skin and triggers regeneration |
+| Laser Therapy | All scar types | Resurfaces damaged skin and promotes regeneration.
+Can be ablative, non-ablative, or fractional depending on the skin’s needs. |

-Dermal Fillers | Deep atrophic scars | Temporarily fills depressions |
+| Dermal Fillers | Deep atrophic scars | Temporarily fills depressions in the skin to smooth uneven areas and restore facial contours. |

-Subcision | Rolling scars | Breaks fibrous bands causing indentations |
+| Subcision | Rolling scars | Breaks fibrous bands beneath the skin that pull the surface downward, reducing indentations. |

-Steroid Injections | Raised scars | Reduces scar thickness and redness |
+| Steroid Injections | Raised (hypertrophic) scars | Reduces scar thickness, redness, and inflammation by injecting corticosteroids directly into the raised tissue. |

-Laser Treatment for Acne Scars
+Laser Therapy for Acne Scars

 Skincare Routine for Acne-Prone and Scarred Skin